zhartman86/MathfinderBot/README.md

 `action`:

- - —`Set-Expression`: `var-name` and `value` are the created name and expression respectively.
+ - —`Set-Expression`:
+   - `var-name`: Name of the expression.
+   - `value`: The expression to create.

+ - —`Set-Row`:
- - —`Set-Row`: `var-name` is the Row name.
+   - `var-name`: is the Row name.
 This will bring up a modal window, where you can make up to 5 expressions.

-The syntax is: `LABEL:EXPR`.
+ - —`Set-Grid`:

- - —`Set-Grid`: `var-name` is the Grid name.
+   - `var-name`: is the Grid name.
 The same as Set-Row except you can specify a set of rows.

- - —`Set-Craft`: (EXPERIMENTAL) This lets you set a craft a mundane item with `var-name` as the name and `value` as the DC to craft.
+ - —`Set-Craft`: (EXPERIMENTAL) This lets you set a craft a mundane item.
+   - `var-name`: Item name.
+   - `value`: DC to craft.

  - —`List-Stats`: Lists all stats for an active character.